Kite: History

 In 1752, Benjamin Franklin published an account of a kite experiment to prove that lightning was caused by electricity.
 Kites were also instrumental in the research of the Wright brothers, and others, as they developed the first airplane in the late 1800s.
 Several different designs of man-lifting kites were developed.
 The period from 1860 to about 1910 became the European "golden age of kiting".

-In the 20th century, many new kite designs are developed.
+The 20th century saw the development of many new kite designs.
 These included Eddy's tailless diamond, the tetrahedral kite, the Rogallo wing, the sled kite, the parafoil, and power kites.
 Kites were used for scientific purposes, especially in meteorology, aeronautics, wireless communications and photography.
 The Rogallo wing was adapted for stunt kites and hang gliding and the parafoil was adapted for parachuting and paragliding.
 The rapid development of mechanically powered aircraft diminished interest in kites.
 World War II saw a limited use of kites for military purposes (survival radio, Focke Achgelis Fa 330, military radio antenna kites).
 Kites are now mostly used for recreation.
 Lightweight synthetic materials (ripstop nylon, plastic film, carbon fiber tube and rod) are used for kite making.
 Synthetic rope and cord (nylon, polyethylene, kevlar and dyneema) are used as bridle and kite line.